brev/pghtm/README.md

 ##  Select DATA tab, change Schema to "htm".
 Use buttons to Add All Tables,
 ##  and Track All Relations.

-# web ui - visualize htm state via graphql
+# web ui
-pushd viz/webui/
+pushd webui/
 npm install
 npm start
 popd